dr-cs/databases/project-summer2017gtl/sncf.md

 ## User Interface (UI) Mock-up

 Following is a list of mockups of the screens that make up the database application (the user documents, using terminology from our [conceptual design process](../slides/conceptual-design-process.pdf)), with UI flow arrows and textual descriptions.
-You can derive an EER diagram, semantic constraints, relational model, SQL statements, and the application itself from these diagrams and descriptions.
+You can derive an EER diagram, semantic constraints, information flow diagram, relational model, SQL statements, and the application itself from these mock-ups and descriptions.
+Please note that these are low-fidelity mock-ups.
+Your UI will likely (and probobly should) look different.

 ### Login